YoloDolos/sdk/README.md

 ## Moralis integration
-NFT builds on top of Moralis, which provides both cloud functions and a realtime API for the React frontend.
+We use Moralis to power some of the real-time features of our app.
+Their platform provides a scalable caching layer and realtime API which forms an (optional) backend for our Web3 frontend.

 ### Plugins
 Moralis servers support plugins which can listen to and respond to events on a given